Once upon a time, many moons ago, LinkedIn was a glorified online resume platform for recruiters and job hunters, but

 4. Your Featured Section

 Optimizing your LinkedIn profile is made even better with new updates.
 In 2020, LinkedIn launched the Featured section which allows you to showcase the best work samples you’re proud of.

 This can vary to:

 - Old or previous posts you’ve written or shared on LinkedIn

-- Great pieces from your website (for example a blog about the benefits of a marketing plan) and social media handles
+- Successful blog topics from your website (for example a blog about the benefits of a marketing plan) and social media handles

 - External media such as photos, documents and links